develop a better ear

 Many of these teaching methods concentrate on basic practice drills.
 It’s very important that you continually apply interval training to real-world musical applications.
 For that reason I always advise students to learn songs by ear and make that the foundation of their interval training.

-Not only is this a lot more fun than pressing buttons on an app, but it also develops your sense of timing, phrasing and technique, which are all just as important as interval training itself.
+Let’s face it, it’s a lot more fun than pressing buttons on an app.
+It also develops your sense of timing, phrasing and technique, which are all just as important as interval training itself.

 4. Develop Harmonic Pitch